abaisero/baise.ro/app/pages/about.md

 # Me

 I pursued my Bachelor studies in Computer Engineering at PoliTo, in Italy.
-For my Master studies in Computer Engineering and Science, I took part in a double-degree program which allowed me to divide my studies between PoliTo and KTH, in Sweden.
+I continued my Master studies in Computer Engineering and Science taking part in a double-degree program which allowed me to split my studies between PoliTo and KTH, in Sweden.
 I am currently pursuing a PhD at the MLR group at the University of Stuttgart, in Germany.

 *[PoliTo]: Polytechnic University of Turin